DiamondLightSource/epics_device/docs/error.rst

     }

 The second half of this example uses the error handling macros.
-Not all functions are of the form described above returning an ``error__t`` error code, so the macros in this file provide functions to convert functions of a more familiar form into the format described here.
+Not all functions are of the form described above returning an :type:`error__t` error code, so the macros in this file provide functions to convert functions of a more familiar form into the format described here.

 For example, the macro :func:`TEST_IO` takes as argument an expression (which may be an assignment) which following the usual system library calling